mrward/typescript-addin/README.md

-# TypeScript Addin for SharpDevelop 4.3
+# TypeScript Addin for MonoDevelop and Xamarin Studio

-This is a simple proof of concept that adds very basic [TypeScript](http://www.typescriptlang.org/) support to [SharpDevelop](http://www.icsharpcode.net/OpenSource/SD/).
+This addin provides [TypeScript](http://www.typescriptlang.org/) support in MonoDevelop and Xamarin Studio.

 ## Features